 Ensure Source Code Encryption

-Any reverse engineering attack and tampering can be defended by encrypting the source code.
+Any reverse engineering attack or tampering can be defended by encrypting the source code.

 Perform Penetration Tests and Thorough QA